cypress-io/cypress-documentation/content/guides/references/proxy-configuration.md

 - Cypress won't be able to load web pages besides `localhost`.
 - Cypress won't be able to warn you if your [baseUrl](/guides/references/configuration#Global) isn't available.
-- Cypress won't be able to connect to the
+- Cypress won't be able to connect to
-  [Dashboard Service](/guides/dashboard/introduction) to log in or record test runs.
+  [Cypress Cloud](/guides/cloud/introduction) to log in or record test runs.
 - `npm install cypress` may fail while downloading the Cypress binary.